 Separation anxiety doesn’t only affect children.
 Parents can also experience separation anxiety too!

-Parenting is tough and very emotional at times, particularly when your child is struggling or distressed.
+Parenting is challenging and very emotional at times, particularly when your child is struggling or distressed.
 Anxiety around separating from your child can become anticipatory, meaning that you come to dread drop-off times.
 Or it can stem from your own discomfort or fears around leaving your child.
 These fears are normal; we are hardwired to protect our children.
 What better way to keep them safe than to keep an eye on them at all times?
-However, normal development and life stages mean that children will enter formal care (child care, school, etc.) at some point, and they will slowly develop their own identity and need for independence.
-So, learning how to separate from our children is a normal and essential part of childhood, for both our and their benefit.
+However, normal development and life stages mean that children will enter formal care (child care, school, etc.) at some point, slowly developing their own identity and need for independence.
+So, learning how to separate from our children is a normal and essential part of childhood, for our and their benefit.

 So how can you support your child with separating without distress?
 Here are some tips.